Santo Domingo Pueblo, New Mexico

+A 48 acre area of the pueblo was listed on the National Register of Historic Places in 1973.
+The listing included 80 contributing buildings.

+Culture

 The population of the pueblo is composed of Native Americans who speak Keres, an eastern dialect of the Keresan languages.
 Like several other Pueblo peoples, they have a matrilineal kinship system, in which children are considered born into the mother's family and clan, and inheritance and property pass through the maternal line.
 The pueblo celebrates an annual feast day on August 4 to honor their patron saint, Saint Dominic.
-More than 2,000 pueblo people participate in the traditional corn dances held at this time.
+More than 2,000 Pueblo people participate in the traditional corn dances held at this time.

 Name

-In the 17th century, the Spanish conquistadores named the pueblo "Santo Domingo".
+On the Catholic saint's day of Santo Domingo in August 1598, conquistador Juan de Oñate had his first encounter with Kewa Pueblo.
+The Pueblo was subsequently named "Santo Domingo".
 Its earliest recorded name was Gipuy.
 According to Pueblo Council members, the local name in their Keres language has always been Kewa.
 In 2009, the pueblo officially changed its name to Kewa Pueblo, altering its seal, signs and letterhead.

 According to the Pueblo of Acoma's Keres Online Dictionary, the Western Keresan-name for the pueblo was Díiwʾi and for its people therefore Dîiwʾamʾé.

 Geography

 Kewa Pueblo is located at 35°30′52″N 106°21′48″W (35.514483, -106.363429).
 The pueblo is located approximately 25 mi southwest of Santa Fe.
 Interstate 25 runs 4 mi to the east of the community.
-The pueblo is part of the Albuquerque Metropolitan Statistical Area.
+The pueblo is part of the Albuquerque metropolitan area.

 According to the United States Census Bureau, the Santo Domingo CDP that overlays the pueblo has a total area of 2.0 sqmi, all land.